aidan-lemay/ClearCut_Mobile/README.md

 * Settings for font size, dark/light mode, 12 vs 24 hour time, etc
 * ~~Add an "About" and "Bug Report" page~~ Done!
 * ~~"Pull Down to Refresh" calls page~~ Done...?
 Needs more robust testing to see if it actually works.
-* Add a way to get from the "Stream" page back to the "Favorites" or "Systems" without going back three levels
+* ~~Add a way to get from the "Stream" page back to the "Favorites" or "Systems" without going back three levels~~ Done?
+Gotta test.
 * ~~If playing, play button should stop playback~~ Done!
 * ~~Timestamp should have date~~ Done!
 * "Load More" button under last call in list